davidbhr/CompactionAnalyzer/README.md

 ## Tutorial

 The scripts within the turorial folder might be good start to get familiar with the analyis.
 The script `CompactionAnalysis_cells_collagen.py` evaluates 4 example cells that are embedded in collagen and compact the surrounding tissue.
+We recorded the fiber stucture using second harmonic imaging and the cell using fluorescent staininh.

-Script `CompactionAnalysis_empty_collagen.py` and `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random allignement and artifiacl data with random allignement.
+Further scripts `CompactionAnalysis_empty_collagen.py` & `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random allignement and artifiacl data with random allignement.

-In general we first import all of the necessary functions by using
+In each script we start to import all necessary functions by using

 ```python
 from CompactionAnalyzer.CompactionFunctions import *
 ```

-For the analysis we then need per each cell an image of the fiber structure (e.g. 2nd harmonic, confocal reflection or stained fluorescence images; maximum intensity projection around the cells might be useful) and an image of the cell for segmentation (staining or brightfield).
+For the analysis, we then need per cell an image of the fiber structure (e.g. 2nd harmonic, confocal reflection or stained fluorescence images; maximum intensity projection around the cells might be useful) and an image of the cell for segmentation (staining or brightfield).

 We define the input data for the fibers using `fiber_list_string` ant the cells using `cell_list_string` (here we can utilize the * place holder to selecet multiple images).  `generate_lists()` then searches all specified fiber and cell paths and creates output subfolder in the specified `output_folder` directory automatically.